Cradle Mountain from Dove Lake

 Tarn, Cradle Mountain

 Just below the face track, but I can't find the name.

-evening as we cooked and watched the sun go down on the deserted beach.
+we cooked and watched the sun go down on the deserted beach.
 We took the longer walk back, via Hazards Beach, which is to be recommended if you like beachcombing and avoiding the crowds, and around the south-west end of the Hazard’s Peninsula.
 This is a longer route but worth it, and I would recommend at least a day walk on Freycinet to everyone who visits Tasmania.

 A few days back in Hobart whilst I was struck down by another unexpectedly bad bout of hayfever, and we were off again back up North to take up Bill and Patrice on their offer of a couple of nights in the Blandfordia Hut, in Cradle Mountain National Park, just down from Dove Lake and in sight of Cradle Mountain.
 We arrived late in the day to find clear blue skies and whilst Kim and Bill went for an hour’s run through the golden glowing valleys I took my tripod up to Dove Lake and hung around with the Japanese from Japan and the Indians from Bangalore to see what kind of spectacle nature would drum up.
 We weren’t disappointed.

-The Blandfordia Hut is a historical curiosity that continues
+The Blandfordia Hut is a historical curiosity that continues to exist

 Possums, cooking up a plan